kishandahya/Sample-Problems/README.md

-# aporeto
-This repository contains three sample problems I completed for my application to be an intern at Aporeto.
+This repository contains three sample problems I completed.

 Problem 1:
 This is a shell program that creates a file that has all 50 states listed in it.
 Each state is on its own line and is sorted in alphabetical order.
 The name of the file is the first argument the user input.